 The axe fell heaviest on Robert Campbell of Glenlyon and the other officers involved that day.
 They were found guilty of ‘slaughter under trust’, despite the fact they were acting on the orders of their superiors.
 Parliament recommended they stand trial.
-In the end no one did.
+In the end, no one did.
 Robert Campbell of Glenlyon died of alcoholism.
-It was recommended to the king that Major Duncanson and Lieutenant-Colonel Hamilton should also be made to answer questions.
+It was recommended to the King that Major Duncanson and Lieutenant-Colonel Hamilton should also be made to answer questions.
 The king declined to act.

 So it was, that those who were responsible for organising the murders were pardoned by the king.
 One became a colonel, another a knight, a third a peer and a fourth an earl, which is not surprising as William had signed the orders.

 As for the MacDonalds, they returned to their glen, they re-built their houses and re-settled their families.
-John MacIain, eldest son of Alistair, became the 13th Clan Chief, building his home on the site of his father’s house.
+John MacIain, the eldest son of Alistair, became the 13th Clan Chief, building his home on the site of his father’s house.
 As for those who lost their lives, it is said that they are unable to rest in peace and haunt Glencoe to this day.

 Ghosts of Glencoe

 Winter is the time to visit Glencoe in its ghostly grandeur.
 The low-lying sun makes the mountains appear at their starkest and most forbidding.
-Shifting mists create an eerie, otherworldly quality to landscape.
+Shifting mists create an eerie, otherworldly quality to the landscape.

-However, early on the morning of the 13th February, the anniversary of the massacre the melancholy presence of the murdered MacDonalds is felt most keenly.
+However, early on the morning of the 13th February, the anniversary of the massacre, the melancholy presence of the murdered MacDonalds is felt most keenly.

-On this day, people have claimed to have glimpsed ghostly shadows of the fugitive clansmen crouching amongst the crags.
+On this day, people have claimed to have glimpsed ghostly shadows of the fugitive clansmen crouching among the crags.
 Some have even claimed to see the massacre re-enacted or to have heard the plaintive cries of those who perished.

 The Washerwoman at Glencoe

-It is said that the atrocity could have been even more extensive were it not that the caoineag of the MacDonalds was heard wailing on the eve of the Glencoe massacre.
+It is said that the atrocity could have been even more extensive, were it not that the Caoineag of the MacDonalds was heard wailing on the eve of the Glencoe massacre.
 Hearing her cries, some of the clan members took warning and fled into the mountains.